Olivia Culpo Flaunts Cleavage & Endless Pins In Strapless Black Dress

 Olivia looked every inch the siren in the eye-popping lace gown.
 The 27-year-old stunner oozed elegance and sex appeal as she showed off her enviable physique in the sultry snaps.
 In a bid to allow the frock to take center-stage, she pulled back her hair in a stylish low bun, exposing her bare shoulders and chiseled arms.
 She topped off her look with large hoop earrings and added height to her frame with a pair of black strappy heels.

 The stunning Sports Illustrated: Swimsuit Edition model has been having a blast on the French Riviera over the past few days.
-According to her The Daily Mail, Olivia made quite the sensation at the Chopard Trophée dinner in Cannes on Monday night, where she rocked the red carpet in a dazzling cut-out, high-slit white satin gown.
+According to The Daily Mail, Olivia made quite the sensation at the Chopard Trophée dinner in Cannes on Monday night, where she rocked the red carpet in a dazzling cut-out, high-slit white satin gown.

 The following day, the Rhode Island native took to Instagram to show off her daring outfit in a very alluring photo.
 Olivia sent temperatures soaring in the revealing dress – an incredible creation by Alberta Ferretti, whose whimsical-yet-sexy design kept all eyes on the smoking-hot SI swimsuit model.